agentlang-ai/agentlang-docs/docs/rbac.md

 * AWS_COGNITO_USER_POOL_ID - cognito pool id
 ```

-The super-user maybe manually configured in Cognito and setup with an appropriate password there.
+The superuser maybe manually configured in Cognito and setup with an appropriate password there.